realworldocaml/book/en/02-guided-tour.md

   prevents some kinds of bugs that arise in other languages due to unexpected differences between the behavior of `int` and `float`.

-We can also create variables to name the value of a given expression, using the `let` syntax.
+We can also a create variable to name the value of a given expression, using a `let` binding.

 ```ocaml
 # let x = 3 + 4;;